 Jim interviewed me on September 10, 2013 (the 106th episode of DTLT Today), and we talked about my research and writing and how this page got started.
 I owe my DTLT friends–and my other UMW colleagues–a lot.
 Moreover, I am fortunate to be assisted by other baseball researchers (including some members of the Society of American Baseball Research) who know a lot more than I do and are more than willing to share their expertise with a relative newcomer to the field.

 And lastly, I hasten to add that I have no athletic talent at all, but when my brothers and sisters were growing up in Aurora, Illinois, we played catch or softball.
 In the photo below, from left to right, are Bill, Dick, and me wearing our Cubs t-shirts (with our father’s Renault in the background).
-I look forward to working on this Chicago Cubs website. –Jack Bales (James E. Bales), firstname.lastname@example.org
+I look forward to working on both this Cubs website and a documentary history of the team. –Jack Bales (James E. Bales), email@example.com